Measures of complexity and entanglement in fermionic many-body systems: Properties of the canonical wave functions

 Since $n(\xi,\zeta)$ basically vanishes when either spatial coordinate is well outside the system, any function $f(\xi)$ with support outside the system is automatically an eigenstate of $n(\xi,\zeta)$ with $n_k\approx 0$.
-The number of qpwfs of a finite nucleus in vacuum, either $[{\textrm u}_k(\xi),\, {\textrm v}_k(\xi)]$ or $\phi_k(\xi)$, form a set with cardinality $\mathfrak{c}$, the cardinality of $\mathbb{R}^3$.
-If the nucleus is simulated in a finite box then the number of qpwfs is countable and the set has the cardinality $\aleph_0$, the cardinality of the integers.
-Since for a stable nucleus the number density decays exponentially at large distances, the description of a bound nucleus in a sufficiently large simulation box should be sufficient, and a smaller set of quasiparticle wavefunctions with cardinality $\aleph_0$ should always suffice.
+The canonical states in the case of a finite nucleus in vacuum form a set with cardinality $\mathfrak{c}$, the cardinality of $\mathbb{R}^3$.
+If the nucleus is simulated in a finite box then the number of canonical states is countable and the set has the cardinality $\aleph_0$, the cardinality of the integers.
+Since for a stable nucleus the number density decays exponentially at large distances, the description of a bound nucleus in a sufficiently large simulation box should be sufficient, and a smaller set of single-particle wave functions with cardinality $\aleph_0$ should always suffice.

-An eigenfunction $\phi_k(\xi)$ with $n_k >0$ has its support largely inside the system, where the support of $n(\xi,\zeta)$ is, and one can guess that it oscillates with the maximum momentum $p_\text{max} =\sqrt{2m|U|} $ that a typical nuclear mean field can support for a bound state, where $U\approx -50$ MeV is the depth of the mean field.
+An eigenfunction $\phi_k(\xi)$ with $n_k >0$ has its support largely inside the system, where the support of $n(\xi,\zeta)$ is, and one can presume that it oscillates with the maximum momentum $p_\text{max} =\sqrt{2m|U|} $ that a typical nuclear mean field can support for a bound state, where $U\approx -50$ MeV is the depth of the mean field.
 One can then conjecture that the total number of states with $n_k>0$ is of the order of the total number of bound quantum states a nuclear mean field can sustain

 where $r_0 = 1.2$ fm and $A$ is the total number of nucleons, and where we did not account for spin and isospin degrees of freedom.
+(The spin-isospin degeneracy was not accounted for here.)
 Since both normal number and anomalous densities are constructed from canonical qpwfs, with strictly non-vanishing occupation probabilities $0<n_k\le 1$, it then follows that only a finite set of such functions is likely needed to represent the densities.
 We will show below that Eq.~\eqref{eq:Nmax} grossly underestimates the size of the canonical basis set with $n_k>0$.
 Using Eqs.~\eqref{eq:ntr} and (\ref{eq:nnn1}) it follows that the density matrix $\overline{n}(\xi,\zeta)$ has the same eigenfunctions $\phi_k(\xi)$

-This equation can be used to construct the canonical states localized mostly outside the system, unlike Eq.~\eqref{eq:nnn1}.
+This equation may be used to construct the canonical states localized mostly outside the system.